 When the valve's actuator is de-energized, the actuator and valve shall move to its fail-safe position.
-Depending on which configuration is specified fail-closed or fail-open, the actuator will rotate the valve disk to close off the flow path through the valve body or open the flow path through the valve body.
+Depending on which configuration is specified fail-closed or fail-open, the actuator will move the valve plug to close off the flow path through the valve body or open the flow path through the valve body.